 As another option in line with the appreciating asset examples listed above, you might also consider looking into alternative investment options that tend to appreciate in value.

-Have a look at the useful tool below to narrow your search by reviewing the best investment opportunities available to you in 2022.
+Have a look at the useful tool below to narrow your search by reviewing the best investment opportunities available to you.

 You’ll see some familiar names because they’re mentioned in this list but you might also come across other opportunities of interest.